Yureien/PyFileHosting/README.md

-# FileHosting
+# PyFileHosting

-A simple file hosting service
+A simple file hosting service based on Python (Flask).
+Programmed for fun.
+All hail the Pizza God.